B-real00/relative_locators_js/README.md

-# Selenium Relative Locators in JS
+# Selenium Relative Locators in JavaScript

 This is an demonstration of UI testing by using Selenium 4 Relative Locators and JavaScript.